keithbsmiley-other/emilysite/_posts/2021-2-10-humoral-medicine.md

 Dieting back in the day was quite closely related to medical health and readily used as a medical treatment.

-> A warning: today’s article is quite heavy on medical history.

-Now that you’ve been warned: Pull up your socks, and hold on to your tuchus.
-We’re about to go for a little stroll down one of my favorite paths: Medical History Lane.
+> Tha'ts right.
+Pull up your socks.
+Put on your hiking boots.
+We’re about to go for a little stroll down Medical History Lane.

 ## Medical History Lane

 We’ll start with Hippocrates.

 Ah, Hippocrates: the Father of Medicine, the author of the Hippocratic oath, and the creator of Western humoral theory.

 We can’t start talking about medical history without at least mentioning Hippocrates.
 Like I said, the man is the Father of Medicine.
 Hippocrates lived from about 450 to 370 BCE.
 And, despite popular belief, most of his writings were actually written by several different people.[^3]